Advance Wars: Dual Strike: New modes

 Several new modes were added to the modes from Black Hole Rising and the original Advance Wars in Dual Strike.
 In addition to the old War Room, Versus, and Link modes, two new modes, named Survival and Combat, have been added.

 The new Survival mode is a nonstop war of attrition.
 Depending on the mode, players are either given limited money, turns, or time to complete a series of maps.
 However, victory often can be achieved by reaching preset requirements instead of satisfying the normal victory conditions.
 The ranking received depends on the amount of the given resource remaining at the end of the maps.

-Combat, the other new mode, is an entirely new real-time rendition of the game.
+The new Combat mode, is a multidirectional shooter rendition of the game.
 While the victory conditions for Combat are identical to any other battle, where the goal is to capture the opponent's HQ or defeat all enemies, players do not take turns.
 Instead, players fight in real time, controlling one of four different types of units, Mech, Recon, Tank, and Artillery, at a time with the touchpad.
 Each has strengths and weaknesses when graded in the four categories of firepower, rate of fire, movement speed, and capture speed, and their respective strengths and weaknesses resemble those of the units in the main game.
 Players must fight through six levels, each on a different map against a different CO.
 Units are bought before the first game of each set and must last through all six levels, as extra units cannot be purchased and can only be gained when a factory is captured.
 Multiplayer for this mode is supported, unlike Survival.
 Up to eight players on up to four teams can battle.
 Computer-controlled units, which take on a gray color, may also be added into a match.
 A demo of Dual Strike, containing the Combat mode, can be sent wirelessly to other DS units.